Kuwait at a Glance

-With a gross domestic product of over US $150 billion in 2012, the importance of Kuwait’s economy largely surpasses its small geographical size.
+With a gross domestic product of over USD 160 billion in 2013, the importance of Kuwait’s economy far surpasses its small geographical size.
 Kuwait has a wealthy and fairly open economy which mainly relies on the country’s immense oil resources.
-At 2%, Kuwait has one of the lowest unemployment rates in the world.
+At 3%, Kuwait has one of the lowest unemployment rates in the world.

-Expatriates with skills needed in the country’s booming economy are welcomed with open arms.
-Still, this applies only to those who will be employed in Kuwait for a temporary period.
+Expatriates with skills that are on demand in the country’s booming economy are received with open arms.
+Still, this applies mostly to those who will be employed in Kuwait for just a temporary period.
 Foreigners generally are not granted citizenship, irrespective of how long they have been a resident of Kuwait.
-Foreigners cannot own land or property, either.
+Nor can they own land or property.

 Main Industries in Kuwait

 Kuwait’s economy is dominated by the massive oil industry.
-Kuwait has crude oil reserves of around102 million barrels, about 7% of total world reserves.
-Petroleum accounts for close to half of Kuwait’s GDP and 95% of government income.
+Kuwait has crude oil reserves of around 102 million barrels, more than 6% of reserves worldwide.
+Petroleum accounts for close to half of Kuwait’s GDP and over 90% of government income.
 Many expatriates working in Kuwait are employed in this sector.

 The manufacturing sector is also dominated by oil products and is mainly export-oriented.
-The fastest growing fields in the service sector have recently been real estate, business services and finance.
+Recently, the fastest growing fields in the service sector have been real estate, business services and finance.
 These also offer various opportunities for expats.